TEMPORAL BONE ANATOMY

 GENERAL CHARACTERISTICS

-• Complex cranial bone situated on skull's lateral and basal aspects
+• Complex cranial bone situated on your skull's lateral and basal aspects

 • Articulates with surrounding cranial bones